 2. Mobile Services

 Mobile grooming services offer convenience and luxury that standard salons don’t provide.
 Stylists may have a van equipped with everything needed to provide grooming services and your pets will be completed straight though with no interruptions.
 Others may request a space in your home or garage to groom your pets.
 Mobile options tend to be more costly than standard salons because of the major convenience factor.
 If your pet is anxious in other salon settings or you prefer to get your furry friend back as quickly as possible mobile services are a great option for grooming.

 This is probably the most common grooming salon operation.
 You are able to select a time that works best for your schedule and you can expect your pet to be ready in 2-4 hours; sometimes longer if you have an extra large breed like a Newfoundland or Collie.
 Pets are often prepped (nails trimmed, ears cleaned, brushed out), bathed, dried, and placed in a kennel to await their haircut services while a stylist preps, bathes, and dries their other appointments.
 Many pets do well in this environment but it could be stressful for a shy or under-socialized furry friend.

 4. Express Services

-Some salons, like Oak City Pets; exclusively offer express services which guarantees a shorter groom time with no interruptions.
+Some salons, like Furology; exclusively offer express services which guarantees a shorter groom time with no interruptions.
 This type of salon is ideal for owners that don’t want their pets kenneled or for them to be out of the house very long.
 Pets that don’t do well around a lot of hustle and bustle can learn to tolerate or enjoy the grooming process in a quiet environment.

 Which salon type is best?